Burundi Travel Advice

 Other health risks

-Malaria is an issue in Burundi.
+Malaria is an issue in Burundi and the Zika and Dengue viruses are also present in the country.
 It is vitally important, therefore, that all visitors take necessary precautions to prevent mosquito bites such as using mosquito nets where possible and take anti-malaria medication before, during and after your visit.

 Schistosomiasis (parasitic infection also known as bilharzia) is also an issue, so contact with fresh water including activities such as swimming, bathing or paddling in fresh water lakes and streams is advised against.